katepz/dive-in/README.md

 # Dive In to Diversity and Inclusion.

 ## Overview
 This website will provide a basic understanding of diversity and inclusion relating to the workplace including educational settings.
 Links will be provided for the user to investigate current legislation.
-Relevant support groups will be identified and links provided.
-In the future the website may provide information on the historical developement of diversity and inclusion.
+Relevant websites will be identified and links provided.
+In the future the website may provide information on the historical developement of diversity and inclusion as well as links to support groups for all protected characteristics.

 ## Target Audience.